ZX-calculus

 The ZX-calculus is a rigorous graphical language for reasoning about linear maps between qubits, which are represented as string diagrams called ZX-diagrams.
 A ZX-diagram consists of a set of generators called spiders that represent specific tensors.
 These are connected together to form a tensor network similar to Penrose graphical notation.
 Due to the symmetries of the spiders and the properties of the underlying category, topologically deforming a ZX-diagram (i.e. moving the generators without changing their connections) does not affect the linear map it represents.
 In addition to the equalities between ZX-diagrams that are generated by topological deformations, the calculus also has a set of graphical rewrite rules for transforming diagrams into one another.
 The ZX-calculus is universal in the sense that any linear map between qubits can be represented as a diagram, and different sets of graphical rewrite rules are complete for different families of linear maps.
-ZX-diagrams can be seen as a generalisation of quantum circuit notation.
+ZX-diagrams can be seen as a generalisation of quantum circuit notation, and they form a strict subset of tensor networks which represent general fusion categories and wavefunctions of quantum spin systems.